ferfervi/R_Programming/Quiz1.md

 Question Explanation

-The `is.na' function can be used to test for missing values.
+The "is.na" function can be used to test for missing values.

 ```
 ### Question 17